jokteur/python_communism/README.md

 A man once said to abolish the `classes` or something like that.
 Unfortunately, it is impossible to abolish `class` in python without breaking the language, so we do the next best thing: we consider that all `classes` are born equal[^1].

-Use this module to unite all classes, an initiate the communist revolution[^2]:
+Use this module to unite all classes, an initiate the global communist revolution[^2]:
 ```python
 import communism